History of the Pittsburgh Steelers: 1980–1991: Decade of decline

-1980–1981: Missing the playoffs

 "One for the thumb in '81" was the rallying cry of the Steelers during the 1980 season as they began their quest for a fifth Super Bowl Ring.
 It was not so.
 Hard luck, age, injuries, and an off year by Terry Bradshaw left the Steelers with a 9–7 record, missing the playoffs.
 This marked the end of the dynasty.
 They finished the 1981 season with an 8–8 record.

-1982–83: Losses to Chargers and Raiders

 Major changes were made to the Steelers during the next season, including coach Chuck Noll's installment of a 3–4 defense to deal with the league's new pass-oriented rules changes and the departure of Joe Greene and L. C. Greenwood.
 Pittsburgh managed a 6–3 record nonetheless in 1982 (which was shortened due to a players' strike) and made it to the playoffs for the first time since 1979.
 In the playoffs they lost when Kellen Winslow caught two touchdowns in the 4th quarter of their first playoff game, a 31–28 loss to the San Diego Chargers.

 Bradshaw was sidelined with an elbow injury for most of the 1983 season (his last), with Cliff Stoudt picking up the reins behind center.
 Franco Harris ran for 1,007 yards in his last season in Pittsburgh (he wound up with the Seattle Seahawks for his final year), and Keith Willis recorded a career-best 13 sacks.
 The streaky Steelers lost four of their last five regular season games, but their 10–6 record was still good for a division title.
 The Steelers closed the regular season with an emotional victory against the New York Jets in the last football game ever played at Shea Stadium.
 Bradshaw, returning from injury, led the Steelers to the lead with two touchdown passes.
 He left the game in the first half after hearing a "pop" in his elbow when making his final pass, a touchdown.
 The Steelers made another quick first-round playoff exit, a 38–10 embarrassment against the Los Angeles Raiders.

-1984: Loss to Marino's Dolphins

 1984 was supposed to be a rebuilding year.
 Mark Malone and David Woodley split quarterbacking duties, with Frank Pollard taking over at running back and Offensive Rookie of the Year Louis Lipps shining at wide receiver.
 The Steelers' 9–7 record won them another division title.
 Among the nine victories, the Steelers handed San Francisco its only loss of the season, en route to an impressive 18 win season and Super Bowl championship.
 In the divisional playoff against the Denver Broncos, the Steelers came back in the fourth quarter to win 24–17, but they lost the AFC Championship to Dan Marino (the Pittsburgh native whom the Steelers passed up in the 1983 Draft) and the Dolphins, 45–28.